romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 Modifies a create query, and causes it to be silently dropped without an error if a conflict occurs.

-Adds `ON CONFLICT (columns) DO NOTHING` clause to the insert statement.
+Adds the `ON CONFLICT (columns) DO NOTHING` clause to the insert statement.

 ```ts
 Table